soumya-2911/projects-Eyantra_lunarScout/README.md

 It is the state space modelling of a non-linear dynamical system
 ### Main_File.m:
 It uses the Function_file.m file to give it input and shows the output.
+### Task_1A.m:
+It contains the octave code of mathematical state space model of an inverted pendulum.